-A video explainer of the five key types of digital marketing investments
+A video explainer of the six key types of digital marketing investments

 How do you simplify the what, why and how for digital marketing when the details matter?